 - Plan of care or next steps

 - Total time spent of the televisit service

-Not all conditions, injuries, and illness can be treated or addressed in a telehealth/virtual based encounter due to limited visualisation.
-It is the provider’s responsibility to determine if a telehealth/virtual based service is acceptable health care per the patient’s complaint.
+Not all conditions, injuries, and illnesses can be treated or addressed in a telehealth/virtual-based encounter due to limited visualization.
+It is the provider’s responsibility to determine if a telehealth/virtual-based service is acceptable health care per the patient’s complaint.

 - Z03.818: Encounter for observation for suspected exposure to other biological agents ruled out.
 To be used where there’s a concern about a possible exposure to COVID-19 but this is ruled out after evaluation

 - Z20.828: Contact with and suspected exposure to other viral communicable diseases.
 To be used when there is an actual exposure to someone who is confirmed to have COVID-19

 For patients presenting with any signs/symptoms and a definitive diagnosis hasn’t been established, assign the appropriate code(s) for each of the presenting signs and symptoms: